ECE651-ReWrapped/ReWrapped/README.md

 # Getting Started with Rewrapped:

-Clone the code with your personal access token and run the following commands to get startd.
+Clone the code with your personal access token and run the following commands to get started.

 ## Available Scripts